Hayden Panettiere: Singing

 Panettiere was nominated for a Grammy Award in 1999 for A Bug's Life.
-In 2004, she recorded a song entitled "My Hero Is You" with a video for the Disney Channel film she starred in, Tiger Cruise, and "Someone Like You," a duet with Watt White for another film, The Dust Factory (also with an accompanying video).
+In 2004, she recorded a song entitled "My Hero Is You" with a video for the Disney Channel film she starred in, Tiger Cruise, and "Someone Like You", a duet with Watt White for another film, The Dust Factory (also with an accompanying video).
 The next year she recorded a song entitled "I Fly" for the Disney film Ice Princess in which she also co-starred.
 She recorded a song for the Hollywood Records compilation Girl Next (2006) and another song entitled "Go to Girl" for Girl Next 2 (2007).
 Also in 2007, she sang the national anthem at A Capitol Fourth and recorded a cover for "Cruella De Vil" for Disneymania 5, "Try" for the Bridge to Terabithia soundtrack and a ballad called "I Still Believe" for Cinderella III: A Twist in Time.

-Panettiere's first single not associated with an acting role, "Wake Up Call", was digitally released on August 5, 2008.
+Panettiere's first single not associated with an acting role, the reggae-infused "Wake Up Call" was digitally released on August 5, 2008.
 The clothing brand Candie's announced that it was premiering an ad campaign for the single in late July.
 Candie's provided additional promotion for the single with a television advertisement and a music video.
 Sebastian Stan, who portrayed the brother of Panettiere's character in The Architect, played her boyfriend in the video.

 She has recorded several songs for Nashville, which were released as singles and included on the show's soundtrack albums.
 She also made numerous concert appearances associated with the show's touring promotion.
 In 2013, Panettiere recorded a version of "The Fabric of My Life" for a Cotton Incorporated campaign.

+Other ventures

 Modeling

-In late 2006, Neutrogena made Panettiere the cover girl for their new worldwide ad campaign; following in the footsteps of actresses Kristin Kreuk, Josie Bissett, Jennifer Love Hewitt, Mandy Moore, Mischa Barton, Gabrielle Union and Jennifer Freeman.
+In late 2006, Neutrogena made Panettiere the cover girl for their new worldwide ad campaign.
 In September 2007, Panettiere appeared in a Heroes-themed Got Milk? ad for which the photographs were shot by Annie Leibovitz.
 In February 2008, Kohl's announced that Panettiere would be their next Candie's spokesperson.
 From 2007 to 2008, Panettiere designed limited edition hand bags for Dooney & Bourke and modeled their bags in magazine ads.

-In 2009, Panettiere was one of the celebrities featured in the coffee table book Room 23, produced by Diana Jenkins and photographed by Deborah Anderson.
+In 2009, Panettiere was one of the celebrities featured in the coffee table book Room 23, produced by Sanela Diana Jenkins and photographed by Deborah Anderson.